DanSimonson/ducks_redux/README.md

 ### React-Redux with Hooks Project

-> This is a React app utilizing redux with hooks to manage it's state.
+> This is a React app utilizing redux with hooks to manage it's state, utilizing useDispatch and useSelector.

 ### DEMO